Sterling Roof Top Tile Terra Cotta 2 Inch x 2x2 Ft.

 This Sterling patio flooring is made in Canada and ships from the Northeast.
-The minimum order for this patio rubber flooring is 50 tiles.

 The rubber patio flooring is available in a terra cotta color here.
 A few other colors are available, should you choose to create patterns in the installation.
 Border and corner ramps are available in all matching colors, allowing you to create a sharp finished edge.
-If you need help figuring out which border pieces will work best with your installation area or which colors are available, just contact our friendly Greatmats customer service team.
+If you need help figuring out which border pieces will work best with your installation area or which colors are available, just contact our friendly customer service team.

 Easy Rubber Paver Installation

 The 2 feet by 2 feet rubber patio pieces measure 2 inches thick and include interlocking edges for easy installation.
 You have the option of gluing the terracotta patio tiles or using a dry lay installation.
 We recommend using adhesives when performing an outdoor installation.
 However, if you live in an apartment or if you rent your space in a building, you will need to check with the building owner before installing our tiles with glue.